ChoiByungWook/cpp-husky-a200-design-doc/README.md

 * Mission Control - Middle man that will allow for communicating and receiving instructions to and from Husky remotely.

-* Obstacle Avoidance - Component that is responsible for determining if an object is obstructing Husky's way and rerouting Husky's direction and action.
+* [Obstacle Avoidance](https://github.com/cpp-self-driving-husky/cpp-husky-a200-avoidance) - Component that is responsible for determining if an object is obstructing Husky's way and rerouting Husky's direction and action.

-* Navigation - Responsible for planning the most optimal route towards the goal.
+* Routing/Rerouting - Responsible for planning the most optimal route towards the goal.

 ### Data flow